facklambda/bust/README.md

 # bust

-bust is a WORK IN PROGRESS bus timetable viewer for your terminal.
+bust is a Work-In-Progress Bus timetable and public transit data in your terminal, written in rust.

 # Description